bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 D&M borrowed teammate's modus of interactive cutscenes for these post-meta interactions, and we kept steering it onto the most... interesting dialogue option possible.
 With that out of the way, though, new round!
 I compiled a list of backsolve answers and moved on.

-We then sunk almost all of our extant keys at the time on the five open puzzles in the new round, Background Check, not realizing that _all of them were hard_, and _especially_ not realizing that this was probably the hardest round in the hunt.
+We then sunk almost all of our extant keys at the time on the five open puzzles in the new round, Background Check... not realizing that _all of them were hard_, and _especially_ not realizing that this was probably the hardest round in the hunt.

 Not knowing this, I took a brief look at [He Shouldn't Have Eaten The Apple](https://www.two-pi-noir.agency/puzzles/he_shouldnt_have_eaten_the_apple), which had a... rather large amount of descriptions of historical sites.
 Supposedly.
 In reality they made no sense in at least two places.

-One place I could handle—they gave potential replacements below the lines, I could see places where a few of them could fit, and the words they replaced were particularly vowel-dense, which meant they would probably spell something.
+One place I could handle—they gave potential replacements below the lines, I could see places where a few of them could fit, and the first letters of the words they replaced were particularly vowel-dense, which meant they would probably spell something.
 But even after this replacement they made very little sense—I could know, for example, that the Temple of Bel in Palmyra was involved somehow, but the description didn't square with what I (or Wikipedia) knew about the Temple.

 Too hard for one brain.
 I left it be.